 St. Maries

 St. Maries, located in Benewah County in northern Idaho, has experienced poor air quality since 2014.
 Air quality is impacted by residential wood heating in the fall and winter, wildfires, and prescribed burning in the summer and fall, and general open burning throughout the year.
 In 2020, St. Maries, in partnership with DEQ, committed to improving air quality by joining the PM Advance Program.
-DEQ is currently working with the community to develop a path forward.
+The resulting PM Advance Path Forward outlines measures and strategies to improve air quality in the area.

 Treasure Valley (Ada and Canyon Counties)—PM2.5 and Ozone